 What is your elevator pitch when you head to a (virtual) room for some (remote) networking?
 What is that sentence makes you memorable and remarkable at the end of the night?
 We all heard the importance of finding the USP for your brand.
 Find your elevator pitch, develop a clear mission statement and ‘persona‘.

-It’s a great exercise and something that can truly help you reflect more on who you are and getting clear on your USP: what the advantage or solution your offers to your audience.
+It’s a great exercise that can help you reflect more on who you are and get clear on your USP: what the advantage or solution you offer to your audience.

-In order to find your USP, personal brands will look at the combination of the value they stand for, their greatest strengths, the reason why they serve their audience, and also their unique traits as people.
+To find your USP, you will look at the combination of the value you stand for, your greatest strengths, why you serve their audience and your unique traits as people.

 Your USP can be a combination of the following: